KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 ### Predefined forms ###

 1. If you have created a process using the App Store, then a number of forms will already be part of the process.
 For example the process Security Incident Management has 5 forms attached: Incident detail, Data breach, Malware outbreak, Root cause remedy and Caller review.
-Click on [Kianda Apps](platform/appstore.md) to find out more about other apps in the App Store.

 2. To edit form details, simply click on a form and click on the **Pen** button ![Pen icon](/images/penicon.png) to edit the form.
 You can also click on the **Add form** button to add a new form.
 Edit options are shown under [New forms](#new-forms).